 Day 14 – La Paz Waterfall Gardens + Return to San José

 Leave La Fortuna early in the morning and plan to spend 4–5 hours exploring the La Paz Waterfall Gardens on your way back to San José.
-This stunning nature park is packed with five beautiful waterfalls, lush rainforest trails, and a wide range of animal exhibits.
+This beautiful nature park has five waterfalls, lush rainforest trails, and a wide range of animal exhibits.

-You’ll find a Bird Aviary, Hummingbird Garden, Butterfly Observatory, Jungle Cat Sanctuary, and exhibits featuring monkeys, snakes, and frogs.
-The trails are paved and well-marked, making it easy to explore at your own pace.
+You’ll also find a bird aviary, hummingbird garden, butterfly observatory, jungle cat sanctuary, and exhibits with monkeys, snakes, and frogs.
+The paved, well-marked trails make it easy to explore at your own pace.

-Don’t miss the jungle cats and the magnificent waterfall views at the end of the trail.
-Here’s my guide to the La Paz Waterfall Gardens.
+Don’t miss the jungle cats or the magnificent waterfall views at the end of the trail.
+Here’s my guide to La Paz Waterfall Gardens.

-La Paz is a fantastic finale to your Costa Rica adventure.
+La Paz makes a fantastic finale to your Costa Rica adventure.

 FAQs About Planning a Costa Rica Travel Itinerary for Nature Lovers